 A youtube clip courtesy of James Macdonald featuring Alice Cade stepdancing to diddling.

 See also the Old Hat Concert Party page for some clips from the 1980s featuring Font Whatling and Cyril Barber.

 If you came to Stepdance Day or Traditional Music Day in 2010, you might have seen some filming going on, and you might even have spotted two famous folkies, Rachel and Becky Unthank.
 All this was to do with a BBC4 programme about traditional dance across the UK.
-It was first screened in December 2010 and has been regularly repeated – look out for “Still Folk Dancing After All These Years”.
+It was first screened in December 2010 and has been regularly repeated.
+You can see it on youtube – “Still Folk Dancing After All These Years“.
 Look out for Percy West, Leo Baker, Lenny Whiting and other stepdancers from the east – we’re about half-way through it.

-There is also more information about East Anglian stepdancers on our “profiles of Traditional Musicians” section.
-See nos 14 – Geoff Ling; 19 – Dick Hewitt – this now includes some sound clips of Dick dancing and his father, Albert, playing; 28 – Font Whatling; 30 – Old Hat Concert Party and 31 – Cyril Barber.
+There is also more information about East Anglian stepdancers on our “Musician profiles” page.
+See Geoff Ling; Dick Hewitt – this includes some sound clips of Dick dancing and his father, Albert, playing; Font Whatling; Cyril Barber and Old Hat Concert Party.

 Rig-a-Jig-Jig researcher and fiddler Chris Holderness has written some extended articles about traditional musicians and dancers in north Norfolk.
 These are published on the Musical Traditions website.
 Click here for a direct link to his article about the Davies family of Cromer.